chrisnatali/dotfiles/README.md

 Use `gpg -k` to list gpg keys.

+## Networking

+Wireless seems a little messy with archlinux.
+On my ThinkPad x220 with the `rtl8192ce` network card driver, I was able to make connections more reliable by disabling "power saving":

+Add `options rtl8192ce ips=0 fwlps=0` to `/etc/modprobe.d/rtl8192ce.conf` to alter the power saving settings when loading the rtl8192ce driver.

 ## Printer config

 Install cups and then the driver specific to your printer.